linode/docs/docs/security/securing-your-server.md

     # Allow incoming Longview connections
     -A INPUT -s longview.linode.com -j ACCEPT

-The rules above in `/tmp/ipv4` can be used for IPv6 too, though IPv6 generally needs more ICMP capabilities than just echo requests.
+The rules above in `/tmp/ipv4` can be used for IPv6, too; although IPv6 generally needs more ICMP capabilities than just echo requests.
 However, since IPv6 is not usually used on a webserver, we'll reject all of it.
 If you intend to use your Linode's IPv6 address, you would not want to do this.

 Create a separate file for your IPv6 rules: